MasterBrian/blog/_posts/2020-12-10-bloggy-blog.md

-# Blog

-This is a blog post
+This is a blog post.
+Don't start them with H1 headers ('#').
+It will look bad in the preview until I find a fix for it.

 ## So much blogging